Toll Free USA & Canada: 1-800-704-6234

 This eight-day Nazca Lines Vacation takes us down the exciting south coast to the plains of Nazca, where you’ll take a scenic flight over the mysterious Nazca Lines.
 Also included are visits to Lima, Cusco, the Ballestas Islands and to the Sacred City of Machu Picchu.

 Arrive in Lima anytime today and private transfer to your hotel.
-If arriving during the day, your hotel will be in the neighborhood of Miraflores, with good artisan markets and restaurants, and you’ll have an included city tour in the afternoon.
+If arriving during the day, your hotel will be in the neighborhood of Miraflores, with good artisan markets, green parks, beaches and restaurants, and you’ll have an included city tour in the afternoon.
 The city tour lets you explore the wonders of the colonial capital, where you’ll visit the famous Plaza de Armas, as well as the impressive Cathedral in the Plaza and the beautiful San Francisco church.
 You also get a chance to take in some beautiful views of the coast at Parque de Amor.

 Lima City Tour – Option 2: Larco Museum & Huaca Pucllana (upon request).
 Let us know if you would prefer this tour over the Cathedral Tour (or both for an extra fee).
 We could also plan a tour of the Huaca Pucllana at night if you have time in Lima.
 The site is lit up until midnight and looks amazing!